How to Free a Stuck Brake Caliper Piston in These Easy Steps

 A rebuild will require way more labor, which DIY enthusiasts might find to be enjoyable.
 The process includes replacing a lot of the components and at times, the piston itself, heavy cleaning, and also dissembling.

 Rebuilding is an excellent option if the corrosion inside is not all that atrocious.
-At times, the rusting can be so terrible that there is no choice but to replace your old caliper with a new one.
+The rusting can sometimes be so terrible that there is no choice but to replace your old caliper with a new one.
 You may need to purchase only one particular tool, which is a brake hone to clean out the inside of the bore.

 It might occur to you that buying a used caliper might be a viable choice, but we would beg to differ.
 A junkyard caliper might be even more corroded than the one you have, and it may be a complete waste of your cash, so refrain from making such decisions.